seankmartin/Simuran/docs/getting-started.rst

 Batch file
 ^^^^^^^^^^
-Which files to select from a directory to run on, for example by using a REGEX pattern (simuran_base_params).
+Which files to select from a directory to run on, for example by using a REGEX pattern (simuran_batch_params).

 Multi-batch file
 ^^^^^^^^^^^^^^^^